Tailored Instruction

 E.L.
 Doctorow's insight is shared by many writers.
 But while starting with nothing may be just the trick for some, it can feel impossible for others.
 My approach to writing instruction acknowledges the diverse ways students process and express language, emphasizing individual strengths.

-Most important, I prioritize untrapping thoughts and ideas from your student's mind.
-Depending on the purpose of the task, this ultimately empowers individuals to demonstrate their knowledge.
+Most important, I prioritize untrapping thoughts and ideas from students' minds, empowering them to demonstrate their insights, point of view, and knowledge.

-Individuals learn differently.
-My teaching style, too, differs depending on the needs of each student I work with.
-My students offer unique insights and abilities, and I differentiate instruction to align with their interests, strengths, and challenges.
+That's why my teaching style depends on the needs of each student I work with.
+I differentiate instruction to align with the specific interests, strengths, and challenges your student demonstrates.

 Still, some strategies--such as explicit, goal-oriented instruction--have proven successful for students who struggle with abstract concepts and organization of ideas.
 Other effective methods include breaking down goals, structuring our time, and explaining what to do and how to do it step-by-step.
 Students practice skill-building with me so that I can guide them and offer immediate, encouraging feedback.
 If the focus area remains unclear for the student, I repeat and/or vary my approach.
 Nothing is more valuable to me than flexibility: I pivot if and when necessary to ensure dynamic, impactful instruction.